mstratford/TallyHo/README.md

 ### Longer term
 * Ease deployment by using centralised power distribution:
-    * ideas about PoE adapters
+    * ideas about PoE adapters/dongles (I have a PoE switch and lots of Cat5e!)
-* Support other switches / OBS etc
+* Support other switchers / OBS etc

 ## Development